Turbo haynesi

 Turbo haynesi, common name Hayne's turban, is a species of sea snail, marine gastropod mollusk in the family Turbinidae.
+This species is endemic to the Western Atlantic, particularly found in shallow reef environments from Florida to Brazil.
+Like many turbinids, Turbo haynesi plays an ecological role as a grazer, helping control algal growth on coral reefs.

 Description

 The shell grows to a length of 27 mm.

 Distribution

 This marine species occurs off Western Australia to Queensland, Australia and off New Caledonia.